 Texas offers numerous pool and spa facilities available to children and families, which are all required by the numerous safety regulations to ensure guests and residents can enjoy themselves without worry.
 Unfortunately, too often pool safety regulations are not conscientiously followed, and swimming pool injuries and wrongful deaths due occur.

 If you or a loved one has been involved in a catastrophic swimming pool injury, contact us today.
 We will use full resources to seek justice and prevent this kind of accident from occurring in the future.
 We take the time to fully understand all aspects and locate all factors which contributed to the accident in order to determine which parties should be held liable.
 We will help you get the compensation you fully deserve.
 Call our office today for a FREE case evaluation.

 The following is a list of swimming safety tips geared toward preventing serious swimming related injuries or deaths:

 - Make sure that everyone in your home knows how to swim

-- Ensure that children and adults that enter the pool are knowledgeable about pool safety
+- Ensure that children and adults who enter the pool are knowledgeable about pool safety

-- Don’t let children enter a body of water, such as a river, lake, ocean pool, or pool area unless a responsible adult accompanies them
+- Don’t let children enter a body of water, such as a river, lake, ocean, or pool, unless a responsible adult accompanies them

-- Make sure adults supervise their own children that are swimming
+- Make sure adults supervise their own children who are swimming

 - Do not swim while under the influence of alcohol or drugs